Out of County Warrant

 On the other hand, if the person arrested does not have a right to bail or, when informed of his or her right to bail, does not furnish bail immediately, the officer who made the arrest or the officer having the warrant shall take the person before the trial court judge who issued the warrant.

-If you are arrested on an out of county warrant, your first priority is to hire an attorney in the county where the warrant was originally issued and where the crime allegedly occurred.
-That attorney can help you decide how to deal with the out of county warrant or help you find an attorney in the county where you are being held.
+If you are arrested on an out-of-county warrant, your priority is to hire an attorney in the county where the warrant was initially issued and where the crime allegedly occurred.
+That attorney can help you decide how to deal with the out-of-county warrant or help you find an attorney in the county where you are being held.

-Contact an attorney at the Sammis Law Firm to discuss any hold for an out of county arrest warrant in Florida.
+You should contact an attorney at the Sammis Law Firm to discuss any hold for an out-of-county arrest warrant in Florida.

-Our main office is in downtown Tampa in Hillsborough County.
-We have a second office in New Port Richey in Pasco County.
-We represent clients charged with a crime throughout the greater Tampa Bay area.
+Our main office is in downtown Tampa, Hillsborough County.
+We have additional offices in New Port Richey in Pasco County and in Clearwater in Pinellas County, FL.
+We represent clients charged with crimes throughout the greater Tampa Bay area.

 Call 813-250-0500.